June 20, International Refugee Day: SOS MEDITERRANEE celebrates 10 years of operations at Mucem

 With a panel composed of :

-Sophie Beau, co-founder and managing director of SOS MEDITERRANEE
+Sophie Beau, co-founder and executive director of SOS MEDITERRANEE

-Anne Kamel, humanitarian doctor on board theAquarius and then theOcean Viking
+Anne Kamel, humanitarian doctor aboard theAquarius and later theOcean Viking

-Moussa Camara, founding president of the Guinée association in Marseille, survivor of the Mediterranean crossing
+Moussa Camara, president and founder of the association Guinée à Marseille, a survivor of the Mediterranean crossing

-François Gemenne, political scientist and researcher, specialist in environmental and climate migrations
+François Gemenne, political scientist and researcher, specializing in environmental and climate-related migration

 Screening of the film "Mothership" by Muriel Cravatte (2023, 80')